lirios/qtgsettings/README.md

 ## Installation

-### Build with Qbs

 Qbs is a new build system that is much easier to use compared to qmake or CMake.
-It is the default build system for this project and soon will become the only one.

 If you want to learn more, please read the [Qbs manual](http://doc.qt.io/qbs/index.html), especially the [setup guide](http://doc.qt.io/qbs/configuring.html) and how to install artifacts